tinkerhub/The-Essentials-Learning-Program/README.md

 ## Running the Learning Program
 This steps will get you started with conducting the essentials learning program in your circle.

-1. Check out the guidelines and setup things mentioned there.
+1. Check out the [guidelines](https://github.com/tinkerhub-org/The-Essentials-Learning-Program/blob/master/learning%20calendar/guidelines.md) and setup things mentioned there.
 2. This is a 7 day program.
-Topics for each days explained in learning calendar.
+Topics for each days explained in the [learning calendar](https://github.com/tinkerhub-org/The-Essentials-Learning-Program/tree/master/learning%20calendar).
-3. Conduct the program with topics in learning calendar following the guidelines.
+3. Conduct the program with topics in learning calendar following the [guidelines](https://github.com/tinkerhub-org/The-Essentials-Learning-Program/blob/master/learning%20calendar/guidelines.md).
 4. Check out examples for sample learning programs.